yetanotherco/zk_arcade/test/stress/README.md

 The system supports two file formats for providing funded test accounts:

-- The first is a CSV file (`sepolia_rich_accounts.csv`) with the private key and address in the header.
+- The first is a CSV file (`data/sepolia_rich_accounts.csv`) with the private key and address in the header.
-- The second is a JSON file (`rich_accounts.json`), which consists of an array of objects containing `address` and `privateKey` fields.
+- The second is a JSON file (`data/rich_accounts.json`), which consists of an array of objects containing `address` and `privateKey` fields.

 ### Game solution file

 The test requires a solution to generate the Circom proof that certifies users have completed the game.
-The solution is read from the `solution.json` file, which contains the level boards and user positions for each level in JSON format.
+The solution is read from the `data/solution.json` file, which contains the level boards and user positions for each level in JSON format.

 You can copy this data from the browser’s local storage variable `parity-game-data`, which contains the solution played by the user for that specific game configuration.